seventh720/Personal-Website/README.md

 }
 ```

-### Navigation System:
+### 3. Navigation System:
-I integrated a navigation system that allows vistors to effortlessly move between them.
+Following the assignment requirements, I integrated a navigation system that allows vistors to effortlessly move between them.
 This system will be intuitive and clearly visible on each page.
-**Home Page**
+**(1)Home Page**
 ```html
 <div class="nav-container">
     <a href="home.html" class="nav-block" data-description="This is Home page.">Home</a>